oddballteam/challenges/SpringReact/README.md

 # React Application Overview

-navigate to the SpringReact directory and run the following command to start the application
+navigate to the `/src/main/resources` directory and run the following command to start the application
 ```
 npm install
 npm start